“It does me no injury for my neighbor to say that there are 20 gods, or no god. It neither picks my pocket nor breaks my leg.”

 Aside from banning religious tests, the Constitution also distinctively failed to invoke God.
 This again departed from most state constitutions of the day.
 The Articles of Confederation referred to “the Great Governor of the World,” and the Declaration of Independence made its Deist reference to “the Creator,” by which it meant a God ensconced in Nature and subject to natural laws.
 But the Constitution explicitly and intentionally failed to mention God, the Creator, the Great Governor, the Supreme Being, or any other such reference.
 Before entering office, the president is required to make an oath or affirmation pledging to protect and defend the U.S. Constitution, but the oath does not have to be on a Bible, nor is “so help me God” a part of the affirmation.

 When the Constitutional Convention’s work became publicly known, the document’s secular character elicited widespread criticism from those who felt it was a godless Constitution.
 At the Massachusetts ratifying convention, one critic said that without a religious test for the president, “a Turk, a Jew, a Roman Catholic, and what is worse than all, a Universalist, may be President of the United States.”
 On March 7, 1788, a writer for the Massachusetts Gazette criticized the Constitution for failing to invoke God, by writing that “it is more difficult to build an elegant house without tools to work with, than it is to establish a durable government without the publick protection of religion.”
 (12) In the North Carolina ratification debate, Reverend David Caldwell disapprovingly said that the secular nature of the Constitution was “an invitation for Jews and pagans of every kind to come among us.
 At some future period this might endanger the character of the United States.”
-(13)
+(13) This criticism contrasted markedly with the Federalists’ defenses of the Constitution.
+When political philosopher Donald Lutz examined the sources the Federalists drew upon in their writings, he found that exactly zero percent of them came from the Bible.
+He concluded that “the Federalists’ inclination to Enlightenment rationalism is most evident here in their failure to consider the Bible relevant” in defending the Constitution.
+(14)

 During the ratification debates, critics made numerous attempts to amend the Constitution to add religious tests and/or to add references to God.
 One such attempt came in Connecticut’s ratifying convention, where delegate William Williams proposed to replace the Constitution’s preamble with his longer version below: